Forgotten BIOS Password Reset Steps

 If you have changed any other BIOS settings, you will need to change them again once you put the battery back in and close your PC back up.

 For Laptops, however, this option can be a little tricky to do.
 Often you cannot gain access to the battery.

 Laptops can also have a security chip on the motherboard which you would have to remove.
 I don't recommend this option.

 However, some modern Laptops have a cable you can unplug to reset the BIOS.
-Alan: I recommend you watch the video below.
-This just might answer your question:
+Alan, I recommend you watch the how to reset BIOS password video.
+This just might answer your question.

 2. Reseat the Motherboard Jumper

 Most PC motherboards have a jumper that clears BIOS passwords and settings.
 The location of the jumper really depends on the motherboard.
 Check your computer manual or look on the motherboard itself for the label.

 The label, printed on the motherboard, usually says something like CMOS, CLEAR or CLR (As the image above shows).